Birth Name: Marlin Otho Davis

 World War II

-United States Coast Guard during World War II
+He served as seaman first class in the United States Coast Guard during World War II.

 Shortly before Jim started his military service at the